nilsmango/project7III/content/tap/support.md

 ### How do I connect to Ableton?
 Check the manual [here](/tap/manual)!

-### Is 7III Tap a free Ableton Live Controller App for iPhone?
+### Is 7III Tap a free Ableton Live Controller App for iPhone and iPad?
 Yes, 7III Tap is free to test.
 There is however a 15 minutes per day limit for sending and receiving MIDI.

 ### What Premium upgrades are available?